TAIWANfest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day long weekend in September.

 TAIWANfest Schedule

-Below are just some of the schedule highlights of the festival in 2025.
-For a full list of what the series of events offers, check out the TAIWANfest Program.
-Performers this year include Tectonic, TRAEGO, RapShark, Tudi-Voice and Lihaw Lihang.
+Below were just some of the schedule highlights of the festival in 2025.
+Check out the TAIWANfest Program for a full list of what the series of events offered.
+Performers this year included Tectonic, TRAEGO, RapShark, Tudi-Voice and Lihaw Lihang.
+The program schedule will likely be similar in 2026, with exact details to be confirmed.

 Saturday, August 30th, 2025